 Intermittent Fasting (IF) is a simple but effective strategy to dramatically improve energy levels, cognitive performance and getting more efficient at burning body fat.
 Doc and I’ve been recommending this practice to clients and using it ourselves for the past year and feel comfortable recommending this practice for you.
+You may want to look at combining it with other helpful fat reducing practices such as coolsculpting, people have mentioned that they get results with coolsculpting and it has helped them physically to achieve their goals.

 Benefits of IF